How to eat 4/9 of a pizza: The Problem

-Proposition~\ref{prop:1-3} shows that there always exists a \fb-strategy that enables Alice to eat at least $\frac{1}{3}$ of the pizza.
+Proposition~\ref{prop:1-3} shows that there always exists an \fb-strategy that enables Alice to eat at least $\frac{1}{3}$ of the pizza.
 This is the best Alice can ensure by playing \fb.
 To see this consider the pizza depicted in Figure~\ref{fig:follow-Bob-killer} that allows Bob to always eat $\frac{2}{3}$ of the pizza if Alice plays \fb.
-On the other hand it is easy to see that Alice can prevent Bob from eating more than $\frac{1}{3}$ of the pizza, but that Alice has to come up with a different strategy from simply following Bob.
+On the other hand it is easy to see that Alice can prevent Bob from eating more than $\frac{1}{3}$ of this particular pizza, but to this end Alice has to come up with a different strategy from simply following Bob.

 Unfortunately there are also pizzas in which, if Bob is very smart, Alice cannot eat half of the total size.
+The example presented in Figure~\ref{fig:4-9-example} is due to Peter Winkler.
+In fact, there is even a $\set{0,1}$-pizza (with pieces of sizes $0$ and $1$) with $21$ pieces of which Alice eats at most $\frac{4}{9}$ against a clever Bob.
+The upcoming methods in this paper can be used to show the minimality of these examples in terms of number of pieces.
+Finally note that, in general, Alice can find an optimal strategy for a fixed pizza by a dynamic programming approach in quadratic time.

 \begin{prop} There are pizzas of which Bob can eat $\frac{5}{9}$. \end{prop}